Mitul2991/first_credit_p2p_assignment/README.md

 - drop_rate : % of times call was dropped out of the times a number was dialed
 - days_bw_last_notice_last_pmt : no of days between last notice sent and last payment amount

-Finally, features that represented historical repayment patterns as well as the collection vintages were created.
+Finally, features that represented historical repayment patterns as well as collection vintages were created.
 These were created with a view to depict the willingness to pay over time as well as to understand the scenarios for the ones who pay as opposed to the ones who don't.
+Features like last payment amount were also used to incorporate recent payment patterns.
+Following are the features :
+- days_since_last_payment : no of days between the reference date and the last payment date
+- days_since_chargeoff : no of days between chargoff date and reference date
+- days_bw_chargeoff_last_pmt : no of days between chargoff date and last payment date
+- last_payment_to_balance : last payment amount over current outstanding - compares most recent amount paid back vs yet to be paid
+- total_payment_to_original : total paid vs original balance - compares total amount paid back vs principal amount to be paid
+- balance_ratio : current outstanding vs original balance - indicates the proportion of amount that is yet to be paid
+- principal_reduction : indicates reduction in the principal as compared to the current outstanding
+- principal_reduction_ratio : indicates % reduction in the principal as compared to the current outstanding
+- no_balance_reduction_flag : flag for ids where payments have been made but principal has not reduced at all

+Assuming non-starters have made little to no payment which was also reflected in the data as the most of the features derived through payment amounts had mostly zeroes in them and so these features were excluded from the model along with features made on last payment date as non-starters do not have a last payment date.

+### Transformations/Cleaning
+Age was clipped from 20 to 65 and ages outside that range were unrealistic.
+Communication features had a very low fill-rate but that could have been SMS/Email communications could have been sent only a fraction of the total loan ids.
+In such a scenario, flag features like was_sms_used and was_email_used could be helpful as they give the model this information that an attempt to communicate was not made.

 ### Models / algorithms
+## Non-starter model :
+The Non-starter model had sufficient data but was massively imbalanced in terms of payment.
+Only 173 had made a payment out of around 1.5 lakhs which accounted for only 0.1%.
+And thus, all models tried were very high in terms of Train/Test set AUC but it was important to select the right algorithm in terms of the features the model used.
+- Logistic regression :

+###
 ### Assumptions
 ### Final Performance and Testing

 ### Things that could have been tried
+- Additional Features
+- Grid search hyper-parameter tuning
+- Transformations like scaling

 ## 📂 Project Structure
 Explain important files and folders.